A Theological Reflection of God's Promise and Blessing To All People

 Paul makes clear that God’s promises have not failed, even as many ethnic Israelites stumble in unbelief.
 The true children of Abraham are the children of promise (Romans 9:8), and the nations are brought in not by replacing Israel, but by being grafted into the same covenant root through faith (Romans 11:17–24).

 This promise reveals that God’s saving purpose was never confined to one ethnic nation.
-Israel would indeed be chosen, marked, and entrusted with the Law, but the promise itself always pointed beyond Israel—to the nations, and a people ultimately belongs to God in Christ.
+Israel would indeed be chosen, marked, and entrusted with the Law, but the promise itself always pointed beyond Israel—to the nations, and a people ultimately belonging to God in Christ.

 Abraham and the Promise to the Nations